 Give the background to the preparation of the action, in particular on the sector/country/regional context (including key challenges).
 Mention any specific analysis/study carried out to inform the design (context analysis)

 The Friedrich-Ebert-Stiftung (FES), the State Employment Support Agency (SESA), Democracy Development Agency (DDA) and Education Development and Employment Center (EDEC) jointly developed this action to foster the employability and employment of people in five selected regions of Georgia as well as in the capital of Tbilisi.
 Having an implementation period of 36 months, the project builds on the applicants’ strong expertise as well as on previous efforts of the Employment Support Services (ESS) of the SSA and a FES/DDA employability pilot project that currently tests an employment mechanism in Tbilisi’s Nadzaladevi area since September 2019.
 The piloted mechanism consists of profiling, categorizing and personal counselling of jobseekers, and of matching their skills and preferences with employers’ needs.
 The need for both, the pilot project and the presented project comes from the fact that Georgia’s competitiveness and economic development are hindered because of insufficient public employment services, poor placement rates and the lack of an active labor market policy, especially in the regions.
 In order to address these problems, the MIDPLHSA is currently in the process of establishing a new employment agency (SESA) which will be one of the three co-applicants.
 The SESA plans to set up regional offices in Tbilisi and 5 regions of Georgia (Adjara, Imereti, Kakheti, Kvemo-Kartli and Samegrelo) in 2020.
-The action, in its first component, therefore aims to support this process which will be vital for improving skills anticipation and matching mechanisms in Georgia, by feedings lessons learned from partner institutions in EU member states, especially Germany and Austria, and from the pilot project into the work of SESA.
-Electronic databases (Labour Market Information System) and providing training for SESA staff are key to secure the effective functioning of this crucial institution which will be at the forefront of improving employment services in Georgia.
-In its second component, the action aims to strengthen skills development by implementing new support services for “hard to employ”-unemployed, especially long-term unemployed and vulnerable groups.
+The action, in its first component, therefore aims to support this process which will be vital for improving job placement mechanisms in Georgia, by feeding lessons learned from partner institutions in EU member states, especially Germany and Austria, and from the pilot project into the work of SESA.
+Furthermore, modernizing its databases (Labour Market Information Management System) and providing training for SESA staff are key to secure the effective functioning of this crucial institution which will be at the forefront of improving employment services in Georgia.
+In its second component, the action aims to strengthen skills development by implementing new support services for “hard to employ”-individuals, especially long-term unemployed and vulnerable groups.
 Drawing again on the positive experience of Austria and Germany, an intensive counselling (“coaching”) approach will be developed and implemented in Tbilisi and Imereti by civil society organizations.
-EA SESA intends to refer jobseekers of the “hard to employ” category to these independent service providers that have the capacity to counsel, coach and train the beneficiaries.
+The realization of that root causes of long-term unemployment are very often complex social-psychological problems that need intensive counselling has increasingly informed employment policies in Austria and Germany, which is why their experience is worth sharing in Georgia.
+SESA intends to refer jobseekers of the “hard to employ” category to these independent service providers that have the capacity to counsel, coach and train the beneficiaries.
+These efforts will increase overall job placement rates as the overall cpacacites of SESA will be limited in the beginning.
+Moreover, the project outline rests on the assumption that CSO job coaches are more likely to gain the trust of “hard to employ”-beneficiaries than public officials.
 Thus, the project pursues a holistic and complementing approach by concentrating on both skills development of individuals and improved employment services provided by the interplay of public authorities and civil society organizations.

 Explain the objectives of the action given in the table in Section 1.1.